Grait-Interaction/grait-reactnative-boilerplate/README.md

 ### How to use this boilerplate

 1. Clone or download this repo.
 2. Put content inside your own repo.
-Make sure you copy hidden files aswell
+Make sure you copy hidden files as well
 3. Remove ios/ and android/ folders
 4. Open package.json and name field from GRNB to your project name
 5. open index.js and change app name GRNB to same name as in 4.